basvdberg/IncrementalJoin/README.md

 The effective waiting time that is applied to unmatched records is computed as:
 `WaitingTime = min(max_waiting_time, max(0, output_window_end_dt - A.RecDate))`.

-Ideally look back and maximum waiting time are defined on max deltas between df_a.RecDate and df_b.RecDate in the historic data, potentially incremented with some bandwith for future scenario's.
+Ideally look back and maximum waiting time are defined on max deltas between df_a.RecDate and df_b.RecDate in the historic data, potentially incremented with some bandwidth for future scenarios.

 ![datasets](docs/datasets-1.png)

 ### Timed out records

 The maximum waiting time defines how long we should wait for a matching record in B. When a match is not found after this time, we call the record timed out.
 Waiting means that the incremental join will not output the record during the waiting interval.
-At the moment it is timed out, the record will be send to the output having a timed out status.
+At the moment it is timed out, the record will be sent to the output having a timed out status.

 For example, if we would take a waiting interval smaller than 11 then Trx 6 would be timed out at A.RecDate + wait interval.
-E.g. when the wait interval would be 10, Trx 6. would be timed out at 2025-03-17.
+E.g. when the wait interval would be 10, Trx 6 would be timed out at 2025-03-17.

 ### Output window